 The nonvolatile Sector Lockdown Register specifies which sectors in the main memory are currently unlocked or have been permanently locked down.
-The Sector Lockdown Register is a read-only register and contains sixteen bytes of data which correspond to Sectors 0 through 15.
+The Sector Lockdown Register is a read-only register and contains 16 bytes of data which correspond to Sectors 0 through 15.
 To read the Sector Lockdown Register, an opcode of 35h must be clocked into the device followed by three dummy bytes.
 After the last bit of the opcode and dummy bytes have been clocked in, the data for the contents of the Sector Lockdown Register will be clocked out on the SO pin.
 The first byte (byte location 0) corresponds to Sector 0 (0a and 0b), the second byte corresponds to Sector 1, and the last byte (byte location 15) corresponds to Sector 15.
 After the last byte of the Sector Lockdown Register has been read, additional pulses on the SCK pin will result in undefined data being output on the SO pin.

-Deasserting the \overline{CS} pin will terminate the Read Sector Lockdown Register operation and put the SO pin into a high-impedance state.
-Table 8-2 details the format the Sector Lockdown Register.
+Deasserting the $\overline{\text{CS}}$ pin will terminate the Read Sector Lockdown Register operation and put the SO pin into a high-impedance state.